LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Once the few basic command keys and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill and literary imagination.
-To be honest, a lot of imagination is required for this simple game, but it's playable and winnable.
+To be honest, a lot of imagination is required for this rudimentary game, but it's playable and winnable.
-The game also features multiplayer cooperative and competitive modes, though only a shared-screen interface is provided at this time.
+The game also features experimental multiplayer cooperative and competitive modes, but they are troublesome to play with the shared-screen and shared-keyboard interface available at this time.
+Contributions welcome.

 Dungeon